California bookie pleads guilty to running illegal gambling business used by ex-Ohtani interpreter

 Mathew Bowyer, 49, entered the plea in federal court in Santa Ana.
 He also pleaded guilty to money laundering and subscribing to a false tax return.
 He’s due to be sentenced Feb.
 7.

-According to prosecutors, Bowyer ran an illegal gambling business for at least five years in Southern California and Las Vegas, and he took wagers from more than 700 bettors, including Ohtani’s former interpreter, Ippei Mizuhara.
+Federal prosecutors contend that Bowyer ran an illegal gambling business for at least five years in Southern California and Las Vegas, and that he took wagers from more than 700 bettors, including Ohtani’s former interpreter, Ippei Mizuhara.

+Bowyer’s prosecution follows several sports betting scandals that emerged this year, including one that led Major League Baseball to ban a player for life for the first time since Pete Rose was barred in 1989.

 Operating an unlicensed betting business is a federal crime.
 Meanwhile, sports gambling is illegal in California, even as 38 states and the District of Columbia allow some form of it.